sidwellr/schotter/schotter4.md

 We'll need to add three new items to the model:
 * frames_dir: the name of the directory where the frames will be stored,
-* recording: a boolean that is true if we are recording and false if not, and
+* cur_frame: an integer containing the current frame number to use in the file name, and
-* cur_frame: an integer containing the current frame number to use in the file name.
+* recording: a boolean that is true if we are recording and false if not.

 So we add three lines to ```struct Model```: